CoderByBlood/whisper-cms/CONTRIBUTING.md

 ## Conduct

-The Whisper CMS project adheres to the [Rust Code of Conduct][coc].
+The WhisperCMS project adheres to the [Rust Code of Conduct][coc].
 This describes the _minimum_ behavior expected from all contributors.
 Instances of violations of the Code of Conduct can be reported by contacting the project team at [moderation@whispercms.com](mailto:moderation@whispercms.com).